I love cooking in my cast iron skillet. It makes me feel like a pioneer. Like a “real” cook.

 - Pour the flour mixture into the liquid mixture and mix until just combined.

-- Pour into pan and bake for 18-23 minutes or until a toothpick comes out clean.
+- Pour batter into pan with melted butter and bake for 18-23 minutes or until a toothpick comes out clean.

 Wow.
 Made this tonight.
 I have tried several cornbread recipes and they’re always a bit dry.